Skip to main content

 • Personal shame around expressing emotions (anger, grief, sadness, joy)

-Along with these primary symptoms can be some aspects of our behaviour that we consider being personality traits but are actually pathological.
+Along with these primary symptoms can be some aspects of our behaviour that we may consider being personality traits but are actually dis-empowering by nature.
 For example…

 • Repeating a negative behaviour to dwell in the mental space of negative self evaluation.